pwillard/CBASIC/manual.md

-the basic 2 byte {cb} representation. {cb} allows addition and subtraction of numbers of multiples of 16 bits by means of the `ON OVR GOTO` an `ON NOVR GOTO` statements. `OVR` means REMOVERFLOWREM (carry or borrow as represented by the MPU C bit) and `NOVR` means REMNOT OVERFLOWREM.
+the basic 2 byte {cb} representation. {cb} allows addition and subtraction of numbers of multiples of 16 bits by means of the `ON OVR GOTO` an `ON NOVR GOTO` statements. `OVR` means "OVERFLOW" (carry or borrow as represented by the MPU C bit) and `NOVR` means "NOT OVERFLOW".

 The example below shows addition and subtraction of 32 bit integers using the convention that two variables are used to store